JoaoPi314/AES-Python/readme.txt

-This branch contains function subBytes().
-The function receives a state and convert all bytes using the lookUp Table declared inside the function
+This branch contains all functions.
+The purpose of the branch is join all in one class